brunoslalmeida/nodejs-docker/README.md

 `-e GIT=https://[USER]:[PASS]@[GIT_PATH]/.git`

-Do not forget to encode you user and password if any of them hase special caracters.
+Do not forget to encode your user and password if any of them has special characters.

 ### SSH Key protected git